bogdanlab/focus/README.md

 Software and support
 -----
-If you have any questions or comments please contact nmancuso@mednet.ucla.edu
+If you have any questions or comments please contact nicholas.mancuso@med.usc.edu

 For performing various inferences using summary data from large-scale GWASs please find the following useful software: